Pentecostalism

 12 Pentecostalism directly emerged from-, and would certainly not exist without Calvinism (and thus we understand why specifically Calvinists are utmost outspoken against Pentecostalism - actively or unconsciously distracting from their implicit role as instigators of Pentecostalism).

-a) Edward Irving was a Calvinist (Presbyterian).
+- A) Edward Irving was a Calvinist (Presbyterian).

 13 Profound and fundamental involvement of at least 2 of its very founders in Freemasonry.

-a) Henry Drummond became in Feb 1811 a Freemason and formally joined the Lodge of Friendship #3.
+- A) Henry Drummond became in Feb 1811 a Freemason and formally joined the Lodge of Friendship #3.
 In 1827, we read about his visit to the Freemasons' Tavern, which included office space for Masons and was mainly used for Masonic purposes.
 In 1839, he became a FRS (Fellow, Royal Society).
 In 1847 he helped his colleague Henri Dunant (also a Freemason, the founder of the International Red Cross) with Masonic rescue efforts during the Swiss Sonderbund War.
-[1] [2] [3] [4] [5]
+[1] [2] [3] [4] [5] His cousin (the brother of his wife Henrietta) was Thomas Robert Hay-Drummond, 11th Earl of Kinnoull, who was from 1826-27 'Grand master' of the 'Grand Lodge of Scotland'.
+[1]

-b) Edward Irving (maybe a Freemason) called the Jesuit priest Manuel Lacunza (pseudonym 'Ben Ezra') his 'Worthy Master' (a Free Masonic term) in the preface of his book he translated: "Perceiving well that my worthy master Ben-Ezra had in his own right nothing to expect but the most vehement abuse and ridicule of his opinions, and, in my company, still more, I weighted well how I might obtain for him a fair hearing from the church which has become review-ridden to a most alarming degree ...".
+- B) Edward Irving (possibly a Freemason) called the Jesuit priest Manuel Lacunza (pseudonym 'Ben Ezra') his 'Worthy Master' (a Free Masonic term) in the preface of his book he translated: "Perceiving well that my worthy master Ben-Ezra had in his own right nothing to expect but the most vehement abuse and ridicule of his opinions, and, in my company, still more, I weighted well how I might obtain for him a fair hearing from the church which has become review-ridden to a most alarming degree ...".
+Irving's church at Regent Square, was built by the registered Freemason William Tite.
+The mentor of Edward Irving, Samuel Taylor Coleridge, had in his residency in Somerset a Masonic lodge named 'Coleridge' in honor of his works.
+But most 'remarkably', Irving's other mentor, the famous Thomas Chalmers for whom he worked as his assistant, was a Master Mason at the St. Vigean lodge #101 in Abroath since 1798.
+[1] [2] [3] [4]

+- E) Lewis Way, a leader at Albury and a pioneering member and key financial supporter of the 'London Society for Promotion of Christianity Among Jews' (LJS / LSPCJ / CMJ), was 3x speaker at the Freemasons' Hall for the LJS.
 The Freemasons' Hall in London can be considered the headquarters / home of (English) Freemasonry, specifically as the administrative center and meeting place for the United Grand Lodge of England (UGLE) and other Masonic bodies.
 It includes a Grand Temple, lodge rooms, offices, library, and the Museum of Freemasonry with history and archives of Freemasonry.
+Several participants of the Albury Circle were active speakers at the Freemason's Hall, namely Daniel Wilson (2x), James Gambier (3x), James Haldane Stewart, Lewis Way (3x) and William Marsh (2x).
+It is more, actually the first five (!) meetings of the LJS all took place at the Freemasons' Hall.
+[1] [2] [3]

 14 Very close connection with the Roman Catholic church (RCC), with at least 2 founding members of the CAC having had papal audiences in Rome (Joseph Wolff in ~1815 and Lewis Way in 1823)!